 Imports In 2019 the top importers of Tomatoes were United States ($2.5B), Germany ($1.46B), France ($719M), Russia ($611M), and United Kingdom ($607M).

-Tariffs: In 2018 the average tariff for Tomatoes was 31.4%, been the 19 lowest tariff using the HS4 product classification.
+Tariffs In 2018 the average tariff for Tomatoes was 31.4%, making it the 19th lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Tomatoes are Barbados (188%), Turkmenistan (100%), Jamaica (100%), Cyprus (76.7%), and Romania (70%).
 The countries with the lowest tariffs are Mauritius (0%), United Arab Emirates (0%), Hong Kong (0%), Kuwait (0%), and Maldives (0%).

 Ranking Tomatoes ranks 897th in the Product Complexity Index (PCI).